ashjas/UdacityPrivateBlockchain/README.md

-# Simple Private Blockchain
+# Private Blockchain Notary Service

 Blockchain has the potential to change the way that the world approaches data.
-This project implements a simple blockchain, in javascript, and provides a way to add/query/validate blocks in the simple blockchain.
+This project implements a blockchain notary service, in javascript, and provides a way to add/query/validate blocks with star data in the private blockchain.
-Referring this project,one can develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.
+Referring this project,one can develop Blockchain skills by understanding the data model behind Blockchain by developing your own private blockchain notary service.

 ## Getting Started